Pond Plants That Help

 1.

-Plant in mesh baskets filled with heavy clay-based aquatic compost โ€” never regular garden soil or peat, which will cloud your water.
+Plant in mesh baskets filled with heavy clay-based aquatic compost โ€” never regular garden soil which will cloud your water.

 2.